mever-team/FairBench/docs/advanced/manipulation.md

 Recuction creates new reports that comprise only one branch.
-The branch's name is dynamically derived by parameters (e.g., *"budgetratioabs"*), but you can also use the `name` argument to set a specific name instead.
-Set `name=None` to directly retrieve report outputs instead of putting them to a Fork.
+The branch's name is dynamically derived by parameters (e.g., *"budgetratioabs"*), but you can also set a specific one with the argument `name="ReductionName"`.

+!!! info
+    Call `areduce` with the same arguments to obtain the reduction's numeric output instead of a fork.

 # Combining and comparing reports